rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 * `/stores` → simulates a real business endpoint, returning multiple stores with products, pricing, and stock levels.
 * `/stores/1` → fetches details for a specific store, including items and inventory.
 * `/health` → always returns `healthy`, simulating a **liveness probe** that Kubernetes uses to decide if a container should be restarted.
-* `/ready` → usually returns `ready`, but may occasionally return `503 Service Unavailable`.
-This simulates a **readiness probe**, teaching how Kubernetes stops routing traffic to pods that aren’t ready.
+* `/ready` → returns ready when the application is prepared to serve traffic, simulating a readiness probe that Kubernetes uses to determine if a pod should receive requests.

 **Why this matters:**